swilgosz/hanamimastery/data/episodes/11-effective-ruby-programming-with-dry-effects.md

 To add a very simple locale check, I will update the exposure to accept the locale argument, and based on its value I'm going to render the localized string.

-For the sake of this example, I will hardcode the support of two languages, so for English, I will render "Welcome to Hanami Mastery!", and for Swahili, "Karigo Hanami Mastery!"
+For the sake of this example, I'm going to hardcode the support of two languages, so for English, I will render "Welcome to Hanami Mastery!", and for Swahili, "Karigo Hanami Mastery!"

 Otherwise, I'm going to render the information about string not being localized properly.